Summary

 How to license SQL Server on hosting

-There are two options to license SQL Server when you run it in a service provider environment:
+There are three options to license SQL Server when you run it in a service provider environment:

-Pay-as-you-go (PAYG) or SPLA licensing is when the end-client rents a SQL Server with a SPLA license.
-License cost is included in the cost of the service, and the provider takes care of the license.
+Pay-as-you-go (PAYG) or SPLA licensing is a model where an end client rents a SQL Server with a SPLA license.
+The license cost is included in the service cost, and the provider handles the license.

-Bring-your-own-license (BYOL) is when the provider provides a SQL Server but allows the end client to bring their existing licences.
+Bring-your-own-license (BYOL) is a scenario where the provider provides a SQL Server but allows the end client to bring their existing licences.
 In this case, the client must ensure that it has enough licenses and that the licenses are eligible for BYOL.

 Pay-As-You-Go licensing of SQL Server on hosting

 Service Provider License Agreement (SPLA) is a licensing program designed by Microsoft for service providers to host Microsoft software.
-The SPLA program enables service providers to license Microsoft products on a monthly basis, allowing them to offer software services to their customers without having to make a long-term commitment.
+The SPLA program enables service providers to license Microsoft products on a monthly basis, allowing them to offer software services to their customers without requiring a long-term commitment.

 Benefits: